Health Care Reform Glossary

 - Precious Metal Categories

 Levels of coverage available through the Exchanges, including bronze, silver, gold, and platinum.
-All levels must cover essential benefits (which will be defined by regulations) but actuarial value and cost-sharing will vary by level.
+All levels must cover essential benefits but actuarial value and cost-sharing will vary by level.
 With each higher level, the insurance premium and amount the insurance will pay (actuarial value) will increase while the amount the participant will pay (cost-sharing) will decrease.

 - Pre-existing condition